serverlessworkflow/specification/specification.md

 Note that the data input to the Event data filters depends on the `dataOnly` property of the associated [Event definition](#Event-Definition).
 If this property is not defined (has default value of `true`), Event data filter expressions are evaluated against the event payload (the CloudEvents `data` attribute only).
 If it is set to
 `false`, the expressions should be evaluated against the entire CloudEvent (including its context attributes).

+In the case event data/payload should not be added/merged to state data, we can set the `useData` property to `true`.
+In this case, the `data` and `toStateData` properties should be ignored, and nothing is added/merged to state data.

 #### Using multiple data filters